jlengstorf/lengstorf.com/content/blog/slaying-dragons.md

 And I know I'm outmatched.
 I know I'm woefully under-equipped in an enclosed space with a sentient flame-broiler.
 I know my only chance is a combination of quick thinking, dumb luck, and a dogged unwillingness to admit defeat.

-I grip my sword loosely and snap it around in a quick, casual circle.
-I grin darkly. *This is where I belong,* I think to myself. *This is home.*
+I grip my sword loosely and snap it around in a quick, casual circle. *This is where I belong,* I think to myself.

+I grin darkly.

 I'm ready to slay this motherfucker.

 ## No Problems?
-No Problem!
+I Can Fix That.

-I don't know about you, but when things quiet down in my life, I feel weird.
+When things quiet down in my life, I feel weird.

 My childhood was free of any real problems and hardships — so I was forced to create my own.
 Whether I was bored, self-destructive, or simply [trying to find out what I was made of]({{< ref "blog/growing-up-vs-growing-older.md" >}}), I made a sport out of creating hurdles for myself as a kid.

-I didn't feel particularly challenged in high school, so I decided the best use of my free time would be to psychologically terrorize my teachers[^deserving] to see how far I could go without getting into any real trouble.
-I couldn't bring myself to care about college, so I dropped out and tried my hand as a broke musician.
-I dated women who treated me well, so I came up with ways to ruin my relationships.
+I didn't feel particularly challenged in high school, so I dedicated myself to psychologically terrorizing my teachers[^deserving] and learning how far I could bend the rules without getting into any real trouble.
+I couldn't force myself to care about college, so I dropped out and tried my hand as a broke musician.
+I dated women who treated me well, so I invented ways to ruin my relationships.

 [^deserving]:
     During my sophomore year, I had a teacher who told us he was, among other things, a champion figure skater, a former FIFA referee, and an alien abductee.
 He had a fondness for busywork, including a weekly retrospective where we were asked to recount, in one or two paragraphs, what he'd taught us the previous week.
 (I'm still not sure if this was for our benefit or his.) <br><br>I couldn't take him seriously, so I wrote a bunch of nonsense to amuse myself: "I've received coded messages from the Wu-Tang Clan and *Merrie Melodies*.
 Martha Stewart is putting mind control drugs in the water supply!"<br><br>Later, my parents sat with me as this character expressed serious concerns — "I just can't figure out what Jason _means_ by all this!" — and the assistant principal asked my parents how they planned to address my issues.
 My dad, absolutely deadpan, leaned forward and said, "You realize that my son is *fucking with you*, right?"<br><br>The weirdo teacher was fired later that year for calling a fifteen-year-old girl fat.
 I feel pretty justified in fucking with that guy, because he shouldn't have been allowed around children in the first place.<br><br>In most cases, though, I was just being a dick.